ecaballerob/MicrocontrollerLaboratory/Practice2/README.md

-# Practice 1.
-Developiong the PCB (Schematic)
+# Practice 2.
+Developiong the PCB (PCB)

 ## Objectives

-The student will make the schematic design of a minimum card system, which he/she will work with throughout the semester.
-The minimum system contains following elements: potentiometer and thermistor ICs, serial port, power connector, LCD , push buttons,  LEDs, and keyboard connections.
-The students will use the design software ‘Kicad’ for the entire design (schematic and layout.)
+Develop the connection diagrams (layout) from the schematic diagram.

 ## Introduction